 Everybody wants to be financially successful.
 But why is that we have just a handful of financially successful people?
 The biggest secret to becoming financially successful is that it does not just happen.
 Instead, it all starts with a well laid out plan and committing to it.

 Keep in mind that you will need several sub-goals to help you meet your objective given that your financial life comes with numerous facets.

 For you to reach your ultimate goal of financial success, it is paramount that you lay out plans for the different areas of your life.
-First, never spend every dime you earn.
+If you want to live a debt-free life, first, never spend every dime you earn on unnecessary things.
 Secondly, save as much as you can.

 With a defined plan, structured around what you need, you can easily ensure that you have enough cash to sustain the lifestyle you hope for.